BishopFox/BrokenHill/docs/GCG_attack/gcg_attack.md

 # How the greedy coordinate gradient (GCG) attack works

 For someone who doesn't already have extensive experience working with large language models (LLMs), the GCG attack can seem like an arcane piece of alien technology that may never make sense.
 I know it did to me when I originally began work on this project.
-Reading [the "Universal and Transferable Adversarial Attacks on Aligned Language Models" paper](https://arxiv.org/abs/2307.15043) will likely feel like jumping into the deep end of the pool, and [reading the original authors' code](https://github.com/llm-attacks/llm-attacks) is unlikely to help because so much of the critical elements are either undocumented, or documented in a way that doesn't make sense without a strong LLM background.
+Reading [the "Universal and Transferable Adversarial Attacks on Aligned Language Models" paper](https://arxiv.org/abs/2307.15043) will likely feel like jumping into the deep end of the pool, and [reading Zou, Wang, Carlini, Nasr, Kolter, and Fredrikson's code](https://github.com/llm-attacks/llm-attacks) is unlikely to help because so much of the critical elements are either undocumented, or documented in a way that doesn't make sense without a strong LLM background.
 This document is my attempt to explain the attack in a way that's understandable to most people with some sort of information technology background.
 Any errors in the description are my own.

 ## Large language models: how do they work?